ros-industrial-attic/industrial_pcl/pcl_advancing_front/README.md

 1. *Triangulating Point-Set Surfaces With Bounded Error*
 C. Scheidegger, S. Fleishman, C. Silva
 Proceedings of the third Eurographics/ACM Symposium on Geometry Processing; 2005

+PCL 1.9 is required to build this package